TUMFTM/TruckBatteryDesign/README.md

 ## Step 5: Battery thermal management system design

 In the last step of the battery design method, the impact of the battery thermal management system on the battery life and battery safety is investigated.
 Running the script "Step5_btms_design\main.jl" executes full factorial simulations of the impact of the installed cooling power and cooling threshold.
 The execution time on a 16GB RAM, 1.8GHz machine is less than 3 hours.
+Subsequently, the script "contourplots.py" can be used to visualize the impact on the maximum and average temperature, the temperature gradient and the battery life.